wdawson/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 </html>
 ```

 Create a `ResourceServerConfig.java` class in the same package as `HomeController`.
-This class configures Spring Security so it secures all endpoints, except those accessed with an `Authorization` header.
+This class configures Spring Security, so it secures all endpoints, except those accessed with an `Authorization` header.

 ```java
 package com.example.beercatalogservice;